 - Medicare payments to rural hospitals and physicians are dramatically less than those to their urban counterparts for equivalent services.
 This correlates closely with the fact that more than 470 rural hospitals have closed in the past 25 years.

 The challenges to rural health care are often overlooked.
-Not only is it harder for patients to receive treatment in rural areas, providers receive less for the same services.
+Not only is it harder for patients to receive treatment in rural areas, but providers also receive less for the same services.
 Luckily, the government provides a way for RHPs to receive financial incentives: the UB-04 claims form.
 A UB-04 is a way providers can bill as a hospital for the services they perform, leading to better reimbursement and financial incentives.
 It’s vital for RHPs to use the tools the government provides to get the level of reimbursement they deserve.

 Here we show you what the UB-04 does, and how PrognoCIS helps facilitate UB-04s through our electronic health record (EHR) software.

 UB-04 and Rural Health Providers

 Rural health providers often encounter situations requiring versatility and flexibility.
 Many rural areas lack adequate facilities and specialized medical services often found in urban areas.
 As such, RHPs are called on to become jacks-of-all-trades—carrying out medical procedures usually performed by dedicated medical staff.
 Rural health providers play a vital role in the rural community because they take on the services a larger hospital would normally perform.
 To recite the statistic by the NRHA, “Only about ten percent of physicians practice in rural America despite the fact that nearly one-fourth of the population lives in these areas.”
 Rural health providers should be able to reward for their services just as a hospital would.

 This is where UB-04s come into the picture.